500Foods/Philement/elements/001-hydrogen/hydrogen/README.md

 - microhttpd

 ## Release Notes
+### 2024-Jul-15
+Bit of cleanup of mDNS code.
+Not sure it is working entirely yet.
+Some other updates.
+- Addressed issues with log_this not being all that reliable
+- Fixed memory issues with app_config
+- Cleanup of shutdown code
+- Added generic WebServer support to serve lithium content

 ### 2024-Jul-11
 Focus was all about mDNS and the initial groundwork for the WebSockets interface.
 - Integrated the code from the nitrogen/nitro prototype project.